MasoniteFramework/docs/the-craft-command.md

 ### Publishing

 Packages that are built specifically for Masonite in mind will typically support publishing commands.
 Publishing commands are a way that packages can scaffold and integrate into Masonite.
 Publishing commands can allow third parties to: create or append to configuration files, create controllers, create routes and other integrations.
-Read more about publishing by reading our "Publishing Packages" documentation.
+Read more about publishing by reading our [Publishing Packages](/publishing-packages.md) documentation.
 To publish a package just run:

 ```
 $ craft publish name_of_package